dataspecer/ds-wdoi/source/preprocessing/README.md

         $> python p_download.py

 - Output:
-  - A file in the folder of script execution.
+  - A file in the `output` directory.
     - `latest-all.json.gz` - the downloaded Wikidata json dump in GZIP format.

 - Logging prefix: `download`